 - Advertising is not allowed.
 Unit sponsors may display their names and greetings only.
 Units or signs stating “Vote for ...”, “Elect ...”, “Shop at ...”, “We support …” or similar wording will be removed from the Parade by the Committee’s Parade marshals, and will result in possible suspension from future Parades.

-- Throwing or distributing candy, novelty items, etc. from your unit/float to spectators or other units is prohibited; and will result in disqualification in competitions and suspension from future parades.
+- Throwing or distributing items, including candy, novelties, brochures, etc. from your unit/float to spectators or other units is prohibited; and will result in disqualification in competitions and suspension from future parades.
 Unit participants are not permitted to leave the Parade route to distribute items on the sidewalk.

 - All units, including those executing drills, must continue moving forward at all times once the Parade starts.

 - Public officials are invited to march in the Public Officials Unit in the Lead Division of the Parade.